Product Liability Against Medical Device Manufacturers

 The advancement of medical technology allowing for knee and hip replacements has been a godsend for many people who otherwise would have been rendered immobile.
 However, inadequate testing of these products due to an FDA loophole has led to a rush of unsafe devices onto the market – and into people’s bodies.

-Boston product liability attorneys at The Law Offices of Jeffrey S. Glassman are prepared to take on these manufacturers for failure to keep their promises and uphold their legal obligations to consumers.
+Boston product liability attorneys at Jeffrey Glassman Injury Lawyers are prepared to take on these manufacturers for failure to keep their promises and uphold their legal obligations to consumers.

 When these devices fail prematurely, don’t work as intended or pose an unreasonable risk of serious side effects, patients can suffer grave ills.
 Often, revision surgery is required and long-term damage is not uncommon.